-To get relief from the allergic itch, your dog may scratch, lick, chew, or bite, which unfortunately can make things worse.
+To get relief from allergic itch, your dog may scratch, lick, chew, or bite, which unfortunately can make things worse and even lead to skin infection or a rash.
 If you notice your dog is itchy, it is important to make an appointment with your veterinarian and get it checked out.

-Dogs with persistent itch due to allergies are often diagnosed with atopic dermatitis, a chronic inflammatory skin condition.
-Atopic dermatitis is more common than you may think.
+Dogs with persistent itch due to allergies are often diagnosed with atopic dermatitis, a chronic inflammatory skin condition very similar to eczema.
+This skin condition is more common than you may think.
 In fact, it affects up to 10% of dogs worldwide.1,2

 Over time, atopic dermatitis can worsen and can affect your dog’s quality of life.
-With the itch, the skin can become red, scaly and irritated.
-And, if your dog is not treated, there is even a risk of skin infections and ear infections.3 Dogs with this type of chronic itch sometimes lose interest in playing, too.
+With the itch, the skin can become red, scaly and irritated and a rash can form.
+If your dog is not treated, there is even a risk of skin and ear infections.3 Dogs with this type of allergic itch sometimes lose interest in playing, too.
 The constant scratching invades playtime and family time.4 It can also affect your sleep—listening to the sounds of licking, chewing, and scratching over and over again.
 Who wouldn’t stay awake?

-While there is no cure for chronic itch due to atopic dermatitis, the treatment goal is to reduce symptoms and allow time for your dog's skin to heal.
+While there is no cure for allergic itch due to atopic dermatitis, the treatment goal is to reduce symptoms and allow time for your dog's skin to heal.